 Overall, the operations manager ensures that employees know the roles within a company.
 This is important because often, employees feel left out and demotivated if they feel they’re not contributing in a meaningful way.
 An operations manager helps define these roles to ensure that production is maximised and efficient.

 Why study Operations Management?

-Understanding the values and nature of operations manager could help you become a good manager.
+Understanding the values and nature of an operations manager could help you become a good manager.
 The skills you learn could be applied across all industries and you will likely be valuable within your own organisation.

 With online learning, there is no interruption to your workday and you’ll learn in an environment comfortable to you.
-Studying an operations management course online could help you gain an effective management strategy that will benefit your organisation.
+Studying an Operations Management course online could help you gain an effective management strategy that will benefit your organisation.